lI-Isekai-Il/PSN-PlayedGame/README.md

 # Steps
 - Take a PS4 game save backup for the account you want to do for it from non-jailbreaked console to your usb driver
 - put the fpkg in the usb driver next to PS4 folder
+- On PS4JB Enable Debug settings
 - Run Apollo on PS4 jb
 - Select User save tools
-- Select the account that you took a backup save for it
+- Select/write the account ID that you took a backup save for it you can see the ID in "D:\PS4\SAVEDATA\**95t535329d58a**
-- Enable Debug settings
 - Head over to Debug settings then Playstation Network settings
 - Activate NP Debug
 - NP Environment must be "np"
 - Restart the console
-- Contact to WI-FI
+- Contact to normal WI-FI
 - Install the fpkg
 - After installing run the fpkg
 - Wait until it kicks you out